When the workaround becomes the warning sign

 We sent a survey.
 What came back surprised us.

-We surveyed 35 users across roles including Career Coaches, Regional Managers, and Receptionists.
+We surveyed 35 users across roles including Case Managers, Career Coaches, Regional Managers, and Receptionists.
 Nearly half had five or more years of experience with the program.
 These were not new employees guessing their way through.
 These were seasoned professionals who still found the system confusing.

 “It has gotten easier with practice and remembering past mistakes”